losol/positor/readme.txt

 * FontAwesome (http://fontawesome.io) licensed under the SIL OFL 1.1 (http://scripts.sil.org/OFL)
 * TGM-Plugin-Activation (https://github.com/TGMPA/TGM-Plugin-Activation) by Thomas Griffin, Gary Jones, Juliette Reinders Folmer,[GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
 * Advanced custom fields (https://www.advancedcustomfields.com/) by Elliot Condon, [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)

-Edits based on user feedback from @joyously
-* Changed from required to recommended plugin for Advanced Custom Fields
-* Added a menu fallback with a button for adding a new menu if no menu is assigned in the top bar
-* Corrected sidebar being way too small on pages.
-* Comments: Now shows users chosen avatars, reply uses user set comments levels
-* Hide social links if empty
-* Added better styling for wordpress image galleries
-* CSS-fixes: Quotes are now closed, a bit padding on tables, new abbr styling which differs from links.
-* Added clearfix on footer

-Not taken into account:
-* I was looking at why the footer shows the site title twice, and saw that you are naming classes for styles, such as 'text-muted' and 'text-white'.
-This is not a good idea in an environment where child themes and users can change styles and colors easily.
-It is better to name classes using nouns instead of adjectives.